Governors

 Leena Malde

-Leena is Executive Chair of Wealmoor Ltd, a privately owned family business, where she is responsible for strategic growth and development.
-In 2016, the business was ranked the fifteenth largest fresh produce supplier in the UK and employs over 900 UK based employees.
+Leena is Executive Chair of Wealmoor Ltd, a privately owned family agri-business, where she is responsible for strategic growth and development of their vertically integrated food group.
+Fifty years in UK fresh produce, the business currently employs over 900 UK based employees.

-Leena is also a designate partner in various farming partnerships, Managing Director for Radville Farms Ltd in the Gambia, and Director for COLEACP – a not-for-profit association whose main purpose is to support the development of sustainable and competitive agriculture and agribusiness.
+Leena is also a designate partner in various farming partnerships in UK & EU, Managing Director for Radville Farms Ltd in the Gambia, and Vice-President for COLEACP – a not-for-profit association whose main purpose is to support the development of sustainable and competitive agriculture and agribusiness.

 Leena enjoys spending time with her family, cooking, travelling and exploring philosophy, culture and values.